Lyrrad/multidrive/README.md

 ## Known issues

 On a 32-bit system, can't upload files bigger than 4GB to Amazon Cloud Drive.
 It is an issue with requests-toolbelt and has been reported.
 It has been fixed with this pull request: https://github.com/sigmavirus24/requests-toolbelt/pull/81

+An error is returned if uploading a file greater than 10GB to Amazon Cloud Drive.
+A report with Amazon has been filed.
+The file appears to upload properly after a short delay.

+A possibly related issue is that downloading a file greater than 10GB is not supported from Amazon Cloud Drive.
+You have to use the Desktop version of Amazon Cloud Drive (for Mac or PC), and you can only download your entire library at once.

 ## Requirements